dr-winner/alx-system_engineering-devops/0x02-shell_redirections/README.md

-1. echo - print a script to the stsndsrd output
+1. echo - print a script to the standard output

+2. cat - display the contents of a file